The Fediverse is a decentralised, federated social media network, with over ~4.4 million users and ~10 thousand instances1.

 Most Fediverse servers run on Free and Open Source software, meaning that anyone’s code-literate friend can glance at the code and verify that no such nefarious data-harvesting business is going on.

 Ads are unheard of in the Fediverse, since running a server often isn’t too expensive to do.
 Hosters even tend to crowdfund (successfully so).
 That means no selling of your data (or soul).
-As such, the Fediverse has cultivated more personal communities, without the perverse hype/clout we see on legacy networks.
+As such, the Fediverse has cultivated more personal communities, without the perverse hype/clout culture we see on legacy networks.

 Less manipulation and fake news

 Arbitrary banning, deceptive shadowbanning, and of course targeted ads, all create a web of distrust and disorientation.
 It’s well known that big corporations and governments use their money and influence to obfuscate narratives for their own benefit, at the expense of users.
 This even happens internally within the big tech giants.
 People need an alternative not subject to the whims of powerful people.

 Posts and conversations on the Fediverse are guaranteed to spread and grow organically, free from manipulation, since no instance governs or controls any part of the network other than itself.

 Servers don’t “curate” content like legacy networks do.
 The standard timeline is chronological, which enforces an expectation of ephemerality and discovery-by-sharing.
 The Fediverse is free from global “trending” features which are routinely used as a manipulation tool to affect the public perception of public views.

 It’s much harder for a powerful cabal to successfully abuse every instance of the entire network and target people with fake news and fear, uncertainty & doubt.
 The Fediverse culture is therefore much more critical and fruitful.
 People aren’t afraid of speaking the truth, even when it’s dangerous, and especially when it’s right.